dangerousdan/DiMaria/README.md

 #### Aliasception
 It is also possible to alias an alias.
 Parameters will be merged together.
 The 'outer' alias parameters will take precedence.
+Any rules passed to `get()` during object creation still have the last say.

 #### Handling Interfaces with Aliases
 Aliasing also allows you to set a preferred implementation of an interface.